mpizosdim/devops-capstone/README.md

 Order to initialize the project
  * To create the network infastructure: ```make cloudcreate```
  * to create jenkins ec2: ```make jenkinscreate```
  * find ip from create ec2 instance for jenkins and enter on port 8080.
+Actions:
+     * Create profile
+     * install blue ocean and assign repository.
+     * install CloudBees for aws credentials. assign aws credentials
-Create profile, install blue ocean and assing repository. for updating run `service jenkins restart`
+     * for updating run `sudo service jenkins restart`

 ## Tasks